KindaExists/daily-programmer/readme.md

 #1-hard : Easier and far less time consuming than the intermediate question.
         Could probably be really shortened, however the code works, so this should be fine for now.

+#2-easy : Not too difficult, as expected, nothing else needs to be said.

+(uncompleted/skipped) #2-intermediate